sproaty/whyteboard/README.txt

 ***

-Run whyteboard.py or gui.py to launch the application, no installation needed!
+Run gui.py to launch the application, no installation needed!
 If nothing happens, try launching one of the scripts from the console:

-$ python whyteboard.py
+$ python gui.py

 see what error occurred and let me know at, <sproaty@gmail.com>, report a bug at Launchpad at the link below.